Atmos Constellation

 Condition:

-Even though Leonardo da Vinci was able to prove that the creation of a perpetual motion machine is physically impossible, it was nevertheless attempted again and again.
-One such attempt was made by Jean Leon Reuter, an engineer from Neuchâtel, who in 1928 invented the technology for a clock whose energy source is drawn from the surrounding air, from the atmosphere, so to speak.
+Even though Leonardo da Vinci was able to prove that the production of a perpetual motion machine is physically impossible, it has been attempted time and again.
+This was also the case with the Neuchâtel engineer Jean Leon Reuter, who in 1928 invented the technology for a clock whose energy source was drawn from the ambient air, from the atmosphere so to speak.

-Price: 3650,-€
+Price: €3,650

-This model is illustrated in the literature:
+This model is illustrated in the technical literature:

-Jean Lebet - Living on Air p.64
+Jean Lebet - Living on Air - The history of the Atmos pendulum clock p.64

 Article found under: Clocks